dills003/Advanced_Lane_Finding-Project4/writeup.md

 # Discussion

-####1.
-Briefly discuss any problems / issues you faced in your implementation of this project.
+*1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
-What could you do to make it more robust?
+What could you do to make it more robust*

-Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.
+The project went quite well, simply because all of it was covered in detail during the lectures.
+If had to do this from scratch, I would have been in a world of hurt.
+The concepts all make perfect sense to me.
+The only small trouble I had was with not putting stuff in Git earlier.
+I had a jupyter notebook and its checkpoints get corrupted.
+It turned out to be good practice though, because I had to redo everything.
+The class I created in my video pipeline is ugly as well.
+I don't get to practice creating classes and the basic code structure in my current job, so I know I have to get better at that in my spare time.

+The project trouble I has was that my original video had random 'blips' where the lane finding jumped about at the bridge and in shade.
+To battle this I triedto use a simple reject if new fit is much differnet stategy, but didn't like the output.
+My next and final idea was to use simple moving average filter to smooth out the polyfit lines from frame to fram.
+My pipeline is also not very robust, because it fails the challenge videos miseraabley.
+I could look at using a different color spaces, filters, smoothers, etc.

+The biggest thing that I took away from this project is that machine vision is VERY finicky!
+A small change can ruin your setup.
+I work at a place where I implement about thirty manufacturing machines and we vision guys that produce about one inspection machine per year.
+I thought they were just milking it, but now I know better.
+I think there is great need for machine learning to get into the industrial/computer vision inspection machine creation.